JasonLocklin/Dissertation/SA/Methods.md

 recruited from the Neurological Patient Database (University of Waterloo).
 The parameters of the task were eased in anticipation of the needs of the participant.
-For the saccadic adaptation, the target was larger (6x6 degrees).
-The initial target was always to a target in the right half of the screen (100 to 300 degrees right of mid-line, 300 degrees above or below the horizon), rather than left as in the normative sample above.
-It was followed, by a second target 300 degrees left of this initial position.
+For the saccadic adaptation, the target was larger (6x6º).
+The initial target was always to a target in the right half of the screen (100 to 300º right of mid-line, 300º above or below the horizon), rather than left as in the normative sample above.
+It was followed, by a second target 300º left of this initial position.
 When a leftward saccade was detected, this target was perturbed further leftward, with the intent of simulating an undershoot, with the intent of augmenting saccade length over time.
 A leftward increase